 Foods, Diet & Supplements for Cardiac Health

-For people entering The Heart Center of Philadelphia expect the highest knowledge in nutritional counseling.
-Each doctor will target dietary information based upon individual patient needs.
-At the Heart Center we believe that appropriate nutritional and dietary adherence can help to minimize the need for medications.
-We follow the principal “food is medicine.”
+At the Heart Center of Philadelphia ,we believe that appropriate nutritional and dietary adherence can help to minimize the need for medications.
+We follow the principal “food is medicine," and each doctor will target dietary information based upon individual patient needs.

 Niacin, a type of vitamin B3, may be an exception with a modest decrease in the risk of cardiovascular events in those at high risk.
 Niacin products may be used especially in those with specific lipid abnormalities such as lipoprotein (a) abnormalities.